wp-plugins/itro-popup/readme.txt

 are separately customizable.
 Is embedded the Wordpress editor to simplify input whatever you want in your popup.
 Popup can be rendered unlockable with the option "Unlockable popup" so it will close only with countdown.
 This plugin is basic-user oriented, no code knowledge is required.
-It also fix the Internet Explorer compatibility problem, for all IE version.

 FOR TUTORIAL AND FAQ VISIT THE OFFICIAL SITE [CLICK HERE!](http://www.itro.eu/index.php/faq/)